marcinknara/520-ML-DevToolKit/README.md

 TODO:

-1. Pick at least 2 toolkits off-the-bat (Neptune & Wights and biases?)
+1. Pick at least 2 toolkits off-the-bat (Neptune & Weights and biases?)
 2. Pick 1 (2 at most) datasets to work with
 3. "Additionally, the project will involve identifying connections between such ML development toolkits and Software Engineering topics covered in this course".